atanisoft/esp32olcbhub/README.md

 ## Building

-The ESP32 OpenLCB Hub requires ESP-IDF v4.0 or later.
+The ESP32 OpenLCB Hub requires ESP-IDF v4.3 or later.
 When cloning the code be sure to clone recursively:
 `git clone --recursive git@github.com:atanisoft/esp32olcbhub.git`.
-If you receive an error related to littlefs it is likely that the esp_littlefs dependencies are not present, to fix this navigate to `components/esp_littlefs` and execute `git submodule update --init --recursive`.
+The CMake build system will abort if the submodules are not present.